xen0n/gosmopolitan/README.md

 Currently `gosmopolitan` checks for the following anti-patterns:

-*   Occurrences of string literals containing characters from a certain writing system.
+*   Occurrences of string literals containing characters from certain writing systems.

     Existence of such strings often means the relevant logic is hard to internationalize, or at least, require special care when doing i18n/l10n.